hyperledger-archives/sawtooth-rfcs/README.md

 ## Implementing an RFC
 [Implementing an RFC]: #implementing-an-rfc

-Some accepted RFCs represent vital features that need to be implemented right away.
-Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
+Some accepted RFCs represent vital changes that need to be implemented right away.
+Other accepted RFCs can represent changes that can wait until some arbitrary developer feels like doing the work.
 Every accepted RFC has an associated issue tracking its implementation in the Sawtooth JIRA issue tracker; thus that associated issue can be assigned a priority via the triage process that the